kobi-hari-courses/2306-varonis-angular/module 01/README.md

 * We saw how to use the node.js `require` command in order to incorporate another module (file) into our code
 * We saw how the `package.json` file manages the project as a package.
 * We saw how to install external packages using `npm install` and the `package.json > dependencies` section
-* We talked about the diffrence between `dependencies` and `devDependencies`
-* We saw how to use scripts in node.js
-* We saw how to install the typescript compiler into the package
-* We saw how to create the `tsconfig.json` file and configure different aspects of the typescript project
-  * What the target version of javascript is
-  * Where to locate the source files
-  * Where to place the compiled files
-  * Libreries to include
-  * Adding `map` files to support debugging
-  * Running in the compiler in `watch` mode for continous compilation
-* We saw how to configure the `VS Code Debugger` for work with our `node.js` project

 ## Typescript basics
 * We learned about the basic types of typescript